dotnet/csharplang/proposals/extensions.md

 }
 ```

-TODO4 we should disambiguate when signatures match
+TODO4 should we disambiguate when signatures match?
 ```
 var x = new C().M; // ambiguous